K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- The 234.3 passing yards the Packers yield per game makes them the NFL's 11th-ranked pass defense this season.
+- The Packers are conceding 234.3 passing yards per game this year, the NFL's 11th-ranked pass defense.

-- The Packers have surrendered 27 touchdowns through the air (1.8 per game).
-They are 26th in the league in that category.
+- At 1.8 passing TDs conceded per game, the Packers defense is ranked 26th in the league.

 Recent Performances